 Admission to a health career program follows a special application process.

-In addition to completing the general MCC Application, students who are interested in pursuing a health career by enrolling in the Dental Assistant, Occupational Therapy Assistant, Radiologic Science (Radiation Therapy and Radiography) and Respiratory Care programs are required to fill out a separate Health Career Programs Application (applications are also available by calling the Admissions Office at 860-512-3210) and return it to the Health Careers Office, LRC A237.
-All Occupational Therapy Assistant applicants are also required to complete the OTA Writing Sample form and submit it along with their Health Career Programs Application.
+In addition to completing the general MCC Application, students who are interested in the Dental Assistant, Occupational Therapy Assistant, Radiation Therapy, Radiography, Respiratory Care and Surgical Technology programs are required to fill out a separate Health Career Programs Application and return it to the Health Careers Office, LRC A237.
+The Health Career Program Application and instructions for completing it are found on each program page.

 Attendance at a Health Careers Information Session is also required before the program application deadline.
-See Spring 2017 Information Session Schedule.
+Session dates are listed on each program page.

 Students who are not accepted into a specific health career program may re-apply the following year.